 Reading is a bustling urban space full of creative thinkers and wonderfully independent ventures.
 There is always something new to see and do in the town, from cultural exhibitions through to foodie pop-ups and social venues to explore.
-Over the past couple of years, we’ve welcomed more great activities and attractions to the town – here are some of our favourite new things to do in Reading.
+Here are some of our favourite new things to do in Reading.

 Caversham Lakes

-A brand-new outdoor activity centre with over 80 acres of water to enjoy and relax on, Caversham Lakes opened in the summer of 2020 and offers a wonderful outside space in Reading for everyone to enjoy.
-From a whole host of on-the-water activities, to a family beach and bar, find a new hobby or just get some fresh air at Reading’s fantastic, natural open space venue in Caversham.
+A brand-new outdoor activity centre with over 80 acres of water to enjoy and relax on, Caversham Lakes offers a wonderful outside space in Reading for everyone to enjoy.
+On and in-the-water activities all year round at this fantastic, natural open space venue in Caversham.

 Spinners

-Reading new social venue, Spinners, opened its doors in the summer of 2021 and is home to a variety of activities such as bowling, crazy golf and darts.
+Reading new social venue, Spinners, is home to a variety of activities such as bowling, crazy golf and darts.
 Located at Broad Street Mall, right in the centre of town, the new independent venue is run by local people and offers an intimate experience to socialise with friends.
 Check it out, if you haven’t done so already!

 Reading Rep Theatre

-After a fundraising drive throughout the Coronavirus pandemic, Reading Rep opened its new venue in 2021, accompanied with a bold new artistic season of work.
+A new theatre for Reading accompanied by a bold new artistic season of work.
 Based on the Kings Road, the new theatre has been converted from the old Salvation Army hall and seats 158 people, with an education centre on site.
 It’s a great addition to Reading’s arts scene and offers a wide range of shows and theatre performances throughout the year.

 Blue Collar Corner

-Reading's newest independent food and drink venue opened in March 2022, with Blue Collar Corner revamping the derelict yard in Hosier Street into a new social and foodie venue.
+Reading's newest independent food and drink venue, Blue Collar Corner revamped the derelict yard in Hosier Street into a new social and foodie venue.
 The new permanent street food area runs from Thursday-Sunday, featuring a bar, four kitchens and even a summer beer garden.

 The Biscuit Factory